dimkar121/LSHDB/README.md

 - Rachel St. __John__ Spatially explicit forest harvest scheduling with difference equations etc.

-In case one needs to run LSHDB as a server instance, then, should provide `config.xml` with the following minimum configuration:
+In case one needs to run LSHDB as a server instance, then, should provide the following minimum configuration:
 ```
 <server>
    <port>